aytheotaku/jwt-auth-api/README.md

 This API has also been documented using Postman, find this documentation here at : https://documenter.getpostman.com/view/11792638/2s93eYUBzR

+ Please feel free to visit my Notion blog page where I elaborate on the project and share my thought process that informed its development. https://www.notion.so/JWT-Authentication-Api-a6bbb501f0784ce8a7b2461210ddd93d?pvs=4

 <!-- The API is live at ${{will_insert_api_url}} -->
 ## Getting Started
 To get started, clone this repository to your local machine and run `npm install` to install the required dependencies.
 You will also need to create a `.env` file in the root directory of the project following the format in the env_example file located in the root of this repository.
 You can then start the server by running `npm start`.